-19. Cultural Issues
+21. Cultural Issues

-- 19.1 As a school we are aware of the cultural diversity of the community around us and work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
-This includes children at risk of harm from abuse arising from culture, faith and belief on the part of their parent, carer or wider community. - 19.2 Staff must report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns.
+- 21.1.
+As a school we are aware of the cultural diversity of the community around us and work sensitively to address the unique culture of our pupils and their families as they relate to safeguarding and child protection.
+This includes children at risk of harm from abuse arising from culture, ethnicity, faith and belief on the part of their parent, carer or wider community. - 21.2.
+Staff must report concerns about abuse linked to culture, faith and beliefs in the same way as other child protection concerns.

-20. So Called 'Honour' Based Violence
+22. So-Called 'Honour' Based Abuse

-- 20.1 Staff at our school understand there is a legal duty to report known cases of Female Genital Mutilation (FGM) and So Called 'Honour' Based Violence to the police and they will do this with the support of the DSL.
-Mandatory reporting of female genital mutilation: procedural information GOV.UK - 20.2 Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of children abuse and a breach of children's rights.
+- 22.1.
+Staff at our school understand there is a legal duty to report known cases of Female Genital Mutilation (FGM) and So Called 'Honour' Based Abuse to the police and they will do this with the support of the DSL.
+Mandatory reporting of female genital mutilation: procedural information GOV.UK - 22.2.
+Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of child abuse and a breach of children's rights.
 We recognise some pupils, due to capacity or additional learning needs, may not be able to give an informed consent and this will be dealt with under our child protection processes.
 Castlefield School staff can contact the Forced Marriage Unit if they need advice or information.
-Contact 020 7008 0151 fmu@fcdo.gov.uk - 20.3 We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC - 20.4 We recognise both male and female pupils may be subject to honour based abuse e.g. where children's cultural background are at odds with their behaviours such as sexuality, under-age sex, relationships, gender identity or life style choices. - 20.5 We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff. - 20.6 Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required.
+Contact 020 7008 0151 fmu@fco.gov.uk - 22.3.
+We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC - 22.4.
+We recognise both male and female pupils may be subject to honour-based abuse. - 22.5.
+We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff. - 22.6.
+Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required.

-21. Contextual Safeguarding
+23. Contextual Safeguarding

+- 23.1.
 Contextual Safeguarding is an approach to understanding, and responding to, children's experiences of significant harm beyond their families.
 It recognises that the different relationships that children form in their neighbourhoods, schools and online can feature violence and abuse.
-These could include sexual exploitation, criminal exploitation and serious youth violence.
-Parents and carers may have little influence over these contexts, and children's experiences of extra-familial abuse can undermine parent/carer-children relationships.

-- 21.1 At Castlefield School we recognise that pupils may encounter safeguarding issues that happen in the wider community and we will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil. - 21.2 All staff, and especially the DSLs, will consider the context of incidents that occur outside of school to establish if environmental factors may be putting the pupil's welfare and safety at risk. - 21.3 Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 21.4 In such cases the individual needs and vulnerabilities of each child will be considered.
+Parents and carers may have little influence over these contexts, and children's experiences of extrafamilial abuse can undermine parent/carer-children relationships. - 23.2.
+At Castlefield School, all staff recognise that pupils may encounter safeguarding incidents that happen outside of school and can occur between children outside of this environment.
+We will respond to such concerns, reporting to the appropriate agencies in order to support and protect the pupil. - 23.3.
+All staff and especially the DSLs, will consider the context of incidents that occur outside of school to establish if situations outside of their families may be putting the pupil's welfare and safety at risk of abuse or exploitation, including (but not limited to) sexual exploitation, criminal exploitation and serious youth violence. - 23.4.
+Children who may be alleged perpetrators will also be supported to understand the impact of contextual issues on their safety and welfare. - 23.5.
+In such cases the individual needs and vulnerabilities of each child will be considered.